Overview

 Table does not support optimize, doing recreate + analyze insteadThis message occurs when MySQL's InnoDB storage engine performs a different set of operations to optimize the table and can be safely disregarded.

-You can output the log of the command into a file for viewing by adding the following to the end of the command:
+You can output the log data into a file by adding the following to the end of the command:

 >> results.txt